aWilson3/GettingAndCleaningDataProject/CodeBook.md

 * fBodyGyroMag
 * fBodyGyroJerkMag

-The next step was to add two variables to the dataset:
+The next step was to add the variables ***subject*** and ***activity*** to the dataset.
+These variables identify the activity being performed for each observation, and the person performing this activity.
-1.subject
-2.activity

 These variables were included as the following separate text files in the original dataset:
 * y_train.txt